recallai/meeting-direct-connect/README.md

 # Recall.ai Meeting Direct Connect Sample for Zoom RTMS and Google Meet

-This sample demonstrates how to interact with the Recall.ai API to connect to either Zoom RTMS or Google Meet without a bot!
+This sample demonstrates how to interact with the [Recall.ai Meeting Direct Connect API](https://docs.recall.ai/docs/meeting-direct-connect-overview) to connect to either Zoom RTMS or Google Meet without a bot!

 ![Screenshot of this sample app](/sample_screen.png)